 Conserving hard drive space is a concern for any computer user.
-Hard drives are limited as to the amount of data they can store, and although hard drive capacity has gone up and prices have decreased, hard drive space is still a valuable commodity.
+Hard drives are limited as to the amount of data they can store.
+Although hard drive capacity has gone up and prices have decreased, hard drive space is still a valuable commodity.

-The average user accessing the internet, writing emails, and browsing social media might not need that much space, but anyone who loves to have a large library of music, pictures, movies and videos finds themselves running out of hard drive space quickly.
+The average user accessing the internet, writing emails, and browsing social media might not need that much space.
+However, anyone who loves to have a large library of music, pictures, movies and videos finds themselves running out of hard drive space quickly.

 To address this issue, engineers and software developers are on a never-ending mission to decrease file storage size while maintaining the quality of the file.